Yes, Generalissimo, to Gelatissimo

 Gelatissimo, New Canaan

 As is the case with so many of my CTMQ lists – almost all of them, actually – I started them with the ignorant notion that I’d easily finish them.
-Yeah, I’m an idiot.
+Yeah, I’m a ding-dong.

 Turns out, there are a million “homemade ice cream joints.”
 And when I include gelato joints in the mix… okay, that only adds a few more.